LYFsmile Logo

 With increased accessibility, many adolescents benefit from:

-• Virtual counseling sessions – Live video appointments with licensed therapists specialized in eating disorders.
+• Virtual counseling sessions: Live video appointments with licensed therapists specialised in eating disorders.

 Benefits of online therapy for adolescents